A flame-born apparition associated with graveyards and boundary spaces.

 A light that almost feels personal.

-Modern readings often interpret Onibi no Musume as a metaphor for grief, lingering attachment, or the allure of surrender.
+Modern readings often interpret Onibi no Musume as a metaphor for grief, lingering attachment, and the allure of surrender.
 In visual media, she is frequently portrayed as melancholic rather than threatening.

 Her relevance persists because people still follow lights they should not.